Persona 5: The Animation: Production

 The anime television special The Day Breakers was announced in September 2015 during Atlus' stage event at the Tokyo Game Show.
-In July 2016, the title of the special was revealed as Persona 5: The Animation – The Day Breakers with Takaharu Ozaki as the director, Shinichi Inotsume as writer, Toshiyuki Yahagi and Keita Matsumoto as the character designers and A-1 Pictures as the studio.
-It premiered on September 3, 2016 with a runtime of 24 minutes on Tokyo MX, later airing on GTV, GYT and BS11.
+In July 2016, the title of the special was revealed as Persona 5: The Animation – The Day Breakers with Takaharu Ozaki as the director, Shinichi Inozume as writer, Toshiyuki Yahagi and Keita Matsumoto as the character designers and A-1 Pictures as the studio.
+It premiered on September 3, 2016, with a runtime of 24 minutes on Tokyo MX, later airing on GTV, GYT and BS11.
 Aniplex of America licensed the special in North America in October 2016.

 The 26-episode anime television series adaptation was announced in July 2017 for a 2018 premiere, with CloverWorks animating the series.
-The anime series is directed by Masashi Ishihama and written by Inotsume, and features adapted character and demon designs from the game by Tomomi Ishikawa and Kazuma Kaneko, respectively.
+The anime series is directed by Masashi Ishihama and written by Inozume, and features adapted character and demon designs from the game by Tomomi Ishikawa and Kazuma Kaneko, respectively.
 The soundtrack was written by the game's original lead composer Shoji Meguro, who wrote both new material and arranged music from the game.
 Lyn performs the series' opening and ending themes; the opening themes are "Break In to Break Out" (episode 1–13) and "Dark Sun" (episode 14–26), while the ending themes are "Infinity" (episodes 2–13), "Found a Light" (episode 8), and "Autonomy" (episode 14–26).
 The series aired on Tokyo MX and other networks from April 7 to September 30, 2018.
 The first half of the epilogue to the series, titled Dark Sun..., aired on December 30, 2018.
 A second TV special, titled Stars and Ours and listed as the second half of the epilogue, was aired on March 23, 2019.
 Two final special episodes were announced to be included as extras with the 11th and 12th Blu-Ray/DVD volumes of the series.

 Aniplex of America has also licensed the series in North America with Crunchyroll simulcasting it.
 Aniplex of America released the complete series on Blu-ray on September 29, 2020, including an English dub with the cast from the game reprising their roles.
 Despite the release of Blu-ray, the English dub was available early on August 18 as digital release exclusively on Funimation, which all 26 episodes including 2 special episodes available on that date.
 Anime Limited acquired the home video and digital rights to the series for the United Kingdom.
-Channel 4 will stream the English Dub on their All 4 on-demand platform for the United Kingdom and Republic of Ireland.
+As of April 2023, the series, along with other anime titles licensed by Anime Limited are currently available on ITV's streaming service ITVX.

-Madman Entertainment will release the series in Australia and New Zealand.
+Madman Entertainment released the series in Australia and New Zealand.